shadylanebees/EWK-style-mating-nuc/README.md

 I'm also trying to make this modular - so that new ideas can be easily incorporated - or you can just print the parts you need or desire.

+DO NOTE: Working on this during the 2016/2017 winter - this HAS NOT been tried or tested as of yet.

 ![alt tag](https://github.com/shadylanebees/EWK-style-mating-nuc/blob/master/EWK%20Langstroth%20Blowout.png?raw=true)